BenSampo/laravel-enum/README.md

 ### Instance Equality

 You can check the equality of an instance against any value by passing it to the `is` method.
+For convenience, there is also an `isNot` method which is the exact reverse of the `is` method.

 ``` php
 $admin = UserType::getInstance(UserType::Administrator);